justicephysics/humanos2.0/hubble-law-static-plenum.md

 In the Y‑universe, the expansion is real, but it is the expansion of **matter**, not of space.

-- **The Y‑plenum is static, eternal, and fixed in total volume $\(A/V\)$.** It does not stretch.
+- **The Y‑plenum is static, eternal, and fixed in total volume ( $$A/V$$ ).** It does not stretch.
 It does not grow.
 It is the friction‑free, cold, straight stage on which the cosmic drama unfolds.
-- **The Big Bang was a phase transition**—a moment when an immense concentration of Y‑units, pulled together by the G‑force, underwent a violent release of the locked push $\(E = mc^2\$).
+- **The Big Bang was a phase transition**—a moment when an immense concentration of Y‑units, pulled together by the G‑force, underwent a violent release of the locked push ( $$E = mc^2$$ ).
 Matter was flung outward in all directions from the common centre of mass.
 - **Galaxies are still coasting** on the momentum of that ancient eruption.
 They are moving through the plenum, not being carried by it.

 From this simple picture, the linear relationship of Hubble’s Law emerges naturally.